R&H Logo

 • After inspection, the contractor has another 30 days to propose a fix or a refund.

-• You have 15 days to accept the offer, or you can reject it by not responding.
+• You have 15 days to accept the offer.
+You can reject it by not responding.

 • You cannot file a lawsuit for at least 75 days after sending the demand notice to the contractor or construction pro.